 - Computer Sciences

 - Mechanic and Repair Technologies

 GED Online Programs and Exam Options Overview

-The GED credential allows students who did not graduate high school to prove that they have academic skills that are equivalent to a secondary school level.
-The GED exam consists of four sections (math, social studies, science and language arts) that comprise the critical areas of high school education.
+The GED credential allows students who did not graduate high school to prove they have academic skills that are equivalent to a secondary school level.
+The GED exam consists of four sections (math, social studies, science, and language arts) that comprise the critical areas of high school education.
 Thanks to modern technology, students can receive GED training without leaving home.

 Online GED Study Programs

 Online GED preparation programs, which sometimes are offered free of charge, are often limited to students who live in the county or state of the community college offering them.
 Most programs include pre-testing to properly evaluate a student's knowledge going into the program.
 From there, the curriculum and its delivery depend on the school.
 Some programs are self-paced, while others provide regular online simulcasts of in-class sessions.
 In addition, some schools require their students to visit the physical campus to meet with their teachers.

 Although one can use the Internet to prepare for the GED, the test itself cannot be taken online.
 However, there are approximately 3,400 GED testing centers across the world, including several in each state.
 These centers typically are open on weekdays during business hours, but some have evening and weekend hours as well.

 Many community colleges serve as GED testing centers.
 In fact, the same schools that offer online GED study courses often double as test sites.
 The price to take the GED depends on the testing center and, in some cases, there is no cost to sit for the exam.